Final report for ONE19-336

 Introduction and Trial Design

-The trials aim to evaluate the efficacy of different cultural and chemical control strategies in reducing crop damage caused by allium leafminer (ALM).
+The trial aims to evaluate the efficacy of different cultural and chemical control strategies in reducing crop damage caused by allium leafminer (ALM).
 Since there are two ALM generations per year, there are two separate trials proposed to evaluate the efficacy of treatments during each flight.
 During the spring ALM flight, transplanted ‘Nabechan’ scallions will be used as the host cash crop.
 For the fall ALM flight, transplanted ‘Megaton’ leeks will be used as the host cash crop.
 Both the spring and fall trials include the following 8 treatments:

 - Reflective mulch (REF)- Scallions will be planted on reflective plastic mulch, but will not be covered and will not receive any insecticide applications.